Anastasia-Labs/lucid-evolution/packages/experimental/docs/modules/Address.ts.md

 ## addressTagFromHeader

-Parse an address kind from header
+Get address tag from header byte
+Shifts the header byte to the right by 4 bits to isolate the address type

 **Signature**